locomotivemtl/locomotive-boilerplate/README.md

 ## Features

-* Uses a custom, easily configured, wrapper [asset handler](docs/development.md).
+* Uses a custom [task runner](docs/development.md) for handling assets.
+* Uses [BrowserSync] for fast development and testing in browsers.
-* Uses [Sass] for a feature rich extension of CSS.
+* Uses [Sass] for a feature rich superset of CSS.
-* Uses [ESBuild] for extremely fast processing of JS/ES6.
+* Uses [ESBuild] for extremely fast processing of JS/ES modules.
 * Uses [SVG Mixer] for processing SVG files and generating spritesheets.
 * Uses [ITCSS] for a sane and scalable CSS architecture.
 * Uses [Locomotive Scroll] for smooth scrolling with parallax effects.
-* Uses [BrowserSync] for fast development and testing in browsers.

 Learn more about [languages and technologies](docs/technologies.md).